oriuminc/jenkins-inception/README.md

   - Add `admin` user, which will be used for authenticating Chef during actions that require authorization.
   - Test whether github auth can work with localhost.
+  - Hack chef-user cookbook to allow for plaintext passwords, rather than just shadow hash of password.

 <!-- Links -->
    [hatch-project]:            http://xdissent.github.com/chef-hatch-repo/